metabase/metabase-qa/README.md

 If the Sample Database has changed, you can run `./update_data.sh` in `dbs/mongo` to update the data files.

-### TODO:
-- remove makefiles and shell scripts in case they are not needed anymore

 ## References

 - [Saving a Postgres Database in a Docker Image](https://nickjanetakis.com/blog/docker-tip-79-saving-a-postgres-database-in-a-docker-image)